smeets/faktura/README.md

 * supports all kinds of currencies
 * support for VAT
 * support for shipping (not yet implemented)
-* remembers some stuff locally (not yet implemented)
+* save/load some stuff locally

 the process
 ===========

+Run the server
 1. pull && `npm install`
 2. `npm start` && browse to localhost:3000
 3. make some shiet
 4. print it !

+Open in browser
+1. Open the index.html located in /public dir
+2. ???
+3. profit

 license
 =======